DelicaLM/PythonMHD/README.md

 Please see the PythonMHD user guide for details on installation, setup, and the algorithms that PythonMHD uses to accurately model astrophysical gas systems.

+Note: A high-speed verison of PythonMHD will be posted on this repository in the next few months.